 This partition is appropriate for gpu jobs that require small periods of time (less than 1 day).
 Multinode jobs may be run in the partition but be advised that this is a heterogeneous partition and users are highly recommended to leverage the --constraint option to get a homogeneous block of compute and networking.
 The maximum runtime for this queue is 3 days.
 One will need to include #SBATCH --gres=gpu:1 in your SLURM submission scripts to get access to this partition.
 As this partition is made up of an assortment of gpu nodes owned by other groups in addition to the public nodes, jobs in this partition may be killed but automatically requeued if a higher priority job (e.g. the job of a node owner) comes in.

-Because gpu_requeue takes advantage of slack time in owned partitions, times in the PENDING state can potentially be much shorter than the shared partition.
+Because gpu_requeue takes advantage of slack time in owned partitions, times in the PENDING state can potentially be much shorter than the gpu and gpu_h200 partitions.
 Since jobs may be killed, requeued, and run a 2nd time, ensure that the jobs are a good match for this partition.
 For example, jobs that append output would not be good for gpu_requeue unless the data files were zeroed out at the start to ensure output from a previous (killed) run was removed.
-Also, to ensure your job need not redo all its compute again, it would be advisable to have breakpoints or branching instructions to bypass parts of work that have already been completed.
+Also, to ensure your job need not redo all its compute again, it is advisable to have checkpointing enabled for your code.
 We do advise that you use the --open-mode=append to see the requeue status/error messages in your log files.
 Without this option, your log files will be reset at the start of each (requeued) run, with no obvious indication of requeue events.
 See our GPU Computing section for more info on using and specifying GPU resources.

 ITC, Kempner, HSPH, HUCE, and SEAS